rhel-labs/instruqt/tuned/03-custom-tuned/assignment.md

 </pre>

 Great news!
 It looks like there is a tuned-profile specifically for mssql.
-Lets go ahead and install that one
+Lets go ahead and install it and see what it includes

 ```bash
 dnf install tuned-profiles-mssql -y